anupj/til/README.md

 - [LLM](/LLM)
 - [AI](/AI)
 - [CLI](/CLI)
-- ... _more categories as I expand your learnings_
+- ... _more categories as I expand my learning_

 ## How to Use This Repository